Biblink02/WebSDR-Transceiver/README.md

 ### Project Goals

 This project started with a simple question: how do you let multiple people experience satellite communications without each needing their own dish, receiver, and expensive equipment?
-The answer involved combining several technologies—software-defined radio, GNU Radio signal processing, containerized microservices, and web technologies—into a system where anyone with a web browser can tune into satellite signals in real-time.
+The answer involved combining several technologies-software-defined radio, GNU Radio signal processing, containerized microservices, and web technologies-into a system where anyone with a web browser can tune into satellite signals in real-time.

 The educational value is threefold.
 First, it teaches the fundamentals of radio frequency signal processing: how weak signals from 36,000 kilometers away are captured, downconverted, filtered, and demodulated into intelligible audio.
 Second, it demonstrates software-defined radio principles, showing how the same hardware can be reconfigured through software to receive different modulations and bandwidths.
 Third, it explores distributed systems architecture, using Docker containers and Kubernetes orchestration to efficiently share resources among multiple simultaneous users.

 This isn't about building the most sophisticated or feature-rich ground station.
 It's about understanding how the pieces fit together and making that knowledge accessible.
-When you open SATCOM in your browser and hear someone's voice that originated halfway around the world, bounced off a satellite, and was processed through multiple layers of hardware and software to reach you—that's the moment you understand how cool this project is.
+When you open SATCOM in your browser and hear someone's voice that originated halfway around the world, bounced off a satellite, and was processed through multiple layers of hardware and software to reach you,that's the moment you understand how cool this project is.

 ### Why the QO-100 Narrowband Transponder?

 Choosing which satellite and which transponder to target was critical for this educational project.
 The Es'hail-2 satellite hosts two amateur radio transponders: a wideband transponder carrying digital television signals (DVB-S2), and a narrowband transponder carrying traditional voice and data modes.
 We chose the narrowband transponder for several compelling reasons.

 The narrowband transponder operates in linear mode, which means it's essentially a bent pipe in space.
 When someone transmits a single sideband voice signal on 2.4 GHz, the satellite receives it, amplifies it, shifts it up to 10.489 GHz, and retransmits it.
-The modulation stays the same—SSB on the ground becomes SSB in space becomes SSB on the ground again.
+The modulation stays the same,SSB on the ground becomes SSB in space becomes SSB on the ground again.
 This transparency makes it perfect for learning because you can directly understand the relationship between what goes up and what comes down.
 There's no complicated encoding, no error correction schemes to decode, no DVB receiver chips required.
 Just classic radio frequency techniques: mixing, filtering, and demodulation.

 The narrowband transponder's 250 kHz bandwidth is also pedagogically ideal.
-It's wide enough to host dozens of simultaneous conversations—you'll often find stations from Germany talking to Egypt, or Spain to South Africa, all within this quarter-megahertz slice of spectrum.
+It's wide enough to host dozens of simultaneous conversations,you'll often find stations from Germany talking to Egypt, or Spain to South Africa, all within this quarter-megahertz slice of spectrum.
 This gives students something interesting to explore: tuning across the transponder, finding active signals, listening to different languages and callsigns.
 Yet it's narrow enough that a modest software-defined radio like the PlutoSDR can capture the entire thing at once, making the multi-client architecture practical.

 The geostationary orbit is perhaps the biggest advantage for education.
 LEO satellites race across the sky, visible for minutes before vanishing below the horizon.
 Tracking them requires computer-controlled antenna rotators, Doppler shift correction, and constant adjustment.
 Es'hail-2 just sits there.
-Point your dish at 25.9°E, and it works—today, tomorrow, next month.
+Point your dish at 25.9°E, and it works,today, tomorrow, next month.
 This reliability means students can experiment at their own pace, come back to the system anytime, and focus on learning signal processing rather than fighting with orbital mechanics.

 Finally, there's an active community.
-At almost any hour, you'll find people using the transponder—running voice contacts, experimenting with digital modes.
+At almost any hour, you'll find people using the transponder,running voice contacts, experimenting with digital modes.
 This makes SATCOM a window into the amateur radio community, showing students that this technology isn't just theoretical.
 Real people are having real conversations through space, and now you can listen in and understand exactly how it works.

 ![narrowband](./images/narrowband.png)

 ### Technical Approach

 Building SATCOM meant solving a fundamental challenge: how do you share one radio receiver among many users when each wants to tune to a different frequency?
-A traditional approach would dedicate one complete receiver chain per user—separate hardware, separate software, separate everything.
+A traditional approach would dedicate one complete receiver chain per user-separate hardware, separate software, separate everything.
 That's expensive, doesn't scale, and wastes resources since all those receivers are pointed at the same satellite capturing the same signals.

 Our approach splits the system into shared and personalized components.
-The expensive parts—the physical hardware (dish, LNB, PlutoSDR), the GPS-disciplined frequency reference, and the wideband signal capture—are shared across all users.
+The expensive parts-the physical hardware (dish, LNB, PlutoSDR), the GPS-disciplined frequency reference, and the wideband signal capture-are shared across all users.
 These components run once, capturing the entire 250 kHz transponder as raw I/Q samples and distributing this data stream where it's needed.
 (See [Hardware Components](#hardware-components) for detailed specifications.)

-The personalized parts—frequency translation, filtering, and audio demodulation—happen in isolated containers, one per connected user.
+The personalized parts-frequency translation, filtering, and audio demodulation-happen in isolated containers, one per connected user.
 When you tune to 739.750 MHz and someone else tunes to 739.680 MHz, you each get a dedicated signal processing pipeline configured for your specific frequency.
 These pipelines are GNU Radio flowgraphs packaged as Docker containers, managed automatically by Kubernetes.
 When users connect, containers spin up.
 When users disconnect, containers terminate.
 Resources scale dynamically with demand.
 (Read more about the flowgraphs in [Signal Processing](#signal-processing) and the architecture in [Multi-Client Infrastructure](#multi-client-infrastructure).)

 The visualization system is shared because everyone needs the same view of transponder activity.
 A single graphics worker computes FFTs across the full bandwidth and generates waterfall displays that all clients receive.
-This is efficient—FFT is computationally expensive, and there's no benefit to computing it separately for each user when the result is identical.
+This is efficient-FFT is computationally expensive, and there's no benefit to computing it separately for each user when the result is identical.

 Communication between components uses ZeroMQ for distributing I/Q data (one publisher, many subscribers), UDP for sending processed audio and graphics data (fast, low latency), and WebSockets for browser-to-server communication (bidirectional, real-time).
-This architecture isn't exotic—it's standard distributed systems patterns applied to radio signal processing.
+This architecture isn't exotic-it's standard distributed systems patterns applied to radio signal processing.

 The result is a system where adding users adds minimal overhead.
 The first user and the twentieth user see nearly identical performance because the heavy lifting (hardware access, FFT) happens once regardless of how many people are listening.
 This scalability is what makes the multi-client educational platform practical.